dukjjang/codex-cli.nvim/README.md

   in the pane's child process tree.
 - If no tmux pane is found, Codex CLI starts in a terminal split.
 - Buffers auto-reload on focus/enter/cursor hold via `checktime`.
+- Invalid configuration values fall back to defaults and emit a warning once.

 ## Troubleshooting